| INDEXED |

 The general guidelines of article writing in Food Scientia are:

-Scientific articles submitted are the results of their own research and have never been published in other publication media which are stated in the "Author's Statement"
+- Scientific articles submitted are the results of their own research and have never been published in other publication media;

-1. Does not contain any elements of plagiarism (max.
-20% similarity).
+- Does not contain any elements of plagiarism when checked by editor (max.
+20% similarity);

-4. Articles in the form of research results in the laboratory or on the field are written containing several aspects consisting of: title, abstract and keywords (Indonesian and English), introduction, research methods, results and discussion, conclusion, and bibliography.
+- Articles in the form of research results in the laboratory or on the field are written containing several aspects: title, abstract and keywords, introduction, research method, results and discussion, conclusion, and references.

-5. Articles in the form of literature studies are written containing several aspects of the title, abstract and keywords (Indonesian and English), introduction and sections with brief sub-headings.
+- Articles in the form of literature studies contain several aspects of the title, abstract and keywords, introduction, and sections with brief sub-headings.

-6. Words from a foreign or foreign language are expressed in Italic format.
-Abbreviations must follow the International System (SI) symbols and those recommended by the International Union of Pure and Applied Chemistry (IUPAC).
+- Abbreviations must follow the International System (SI) symbols and those recommended by the International Union of Pure and Applied Chemistry (IUPAC).
 Abbreviations must be defined in parentheses after their first mention in the text.
 The unit of measurement must also follow the applicable International System.
-Standard units of measurement and chemical symbols of elements can be used without definition
+Standard units of measurement and chemical symbols of elements can be used without definition.

-9. Editors have the right to modify manuscript without altering its content.
-They also have the right to refuse manuscript that is considered to have not fulfilled the required criteria.
+- Editors have the right to modify the manuscript without altering its content.
+They also have the right to refuse a manuscript that does not fulfill the required criteria.

 BODY TEXT GUIDELINES